-The Radiology Department is a modern hospital unit that provides radiological imaging for diagnostics purposes.
+The Radiology Centre is a modern hospital unit that provides radiological imaging for diagnostics purposes.
 The Endoscopy Department and Nuclear Medicine Department are also part of the centre’s structure.
 Besides diagnosing diseases, we offer treatment for an increasing number of disorders.
 The Radiological Centre’s expertise hinges on its high-tech equipment, expert, proactive staff, and modern working environment, which is mainly centred in the X-Block built in 2009 in the Mustamäe district.

 Radiology relies on X-rays, ultrasound, computer tomography, magnetic resonance imaging and angiography.
 The Endoscopy Department is equipped with all of the essential tools for endoscopic study of the digestive and respiratory tract.
 The Nuclear Medicine Department uses radioactive isotopes to diagnose and treat illnesses, and also offers special hospital rooms.

 A goal-oriented, problem-solving environment